Pirlo knew of Allegri-Agnelli meeting, confident he has Juventus support

 Pirlo might find the going tough against Napoli, as the Partenopei arrive in Turin on a four-match winning run in Serie A.

-Napoli has also won their previous two games against Juve, while it has a joint-high five wins over the Bianconeri since the start of its sequence of nine championships in a row.
+Napoli have also won their previous two games against Juve, while they have a joint-high five wins over the Bianconeri since the start of their sequence of nine championships in a row.

-Pirlo will also be without Merih Demiral, Leonardo Bonucci and Federico Bernardeschi after positive coronavirus tests, but the coach insisted he had no issue with the game going ahead.
+Pirlo will also be without Merih Demiral, Leonardo Bonucci and Federico Bernardeschi following positive coronavirus tests, but the coach insisted he had no issue with the game going ahead.

 The fixture was originally scheduled to take place in October but did not go ahead as planned, after Napoli did not travel to Turin on the recommendation of their local health authority (ASL).